Skip to main content

 Nurse Assault Prevention and Accountability Act of 2027

-Protecting the People Who Protect Us
+Protecting the People Who Take Care of Us

 Overview